 Patio boats, deluxe patio boats, fishing boats, kayaks and paddle boats are available for rental every day.
 You can also rent fishing poles.

 There are 8-lane launching facilities at both shores, open daily.
-All boats must be inspected before launch to prevent invasive Quagga Mussels from entering EBMUD waters.
+All boats must be surveyed and are subject to inspection before launching to prevent invasive Quagga Mussels from entering EBMUD waters.
+Vessels from Southern California and out-of-state are prohibited from launching on Camanche Reservoir unless they have gone through a decontamination process.

 Check the schedule at either marina general store for upcoming events.
 Bring a blanket or folding chair and enjoy a movie every Friday and Saturday evening in the summer at South Shore.